comprna/LatentEvents/README.md

 This tool outputs three files:
 - The document-topic (sample-cluster) distribution given by the Latent Dirichlet Allocation model, with sample names as row names, no headers, tab-separated.
-- The topic-term (cluster-event id) distribution given by the Latent Dirichlet Allocation model, with event ids as headers, no row names, tab-separated.
+- The topic-term (cluster-event id) distribution given by the Latent Dirichlet Allocation model, with event IDs as headers, no row names, tab-separated.
 - A file of the <n> most probable events of every cluster.
-Clusters preceded by a comment line “#Cluster_&lt;cl-number&gt;: &lt;number-of-main-events&gt;/&lt;total-number-of-events&gt; events needed to overcome a probability of &lt;prob-cutoff&gt;”.
+Clusters preceded by a comment line `#Cluster_<cl-number>: <number-of-main-events>/<total-number-of-events> events needed to overcome a probability of <prob-cutoff>`.
 On each new line there is an event id separated by a tab from its probability in the cluster.

 The name of the output is generated as follows:
 - **&lt;output-file&gt;**.DocTopic.tab